 Parker would later say that the studio recordings with his string ensemble were his favorites of his own work, despite jazz critics' condescending reactions and their claims that he was 'selling out.'
 As it turns out, he was selling 'in.'
 The albums sold well, and brought Parker to a whole new audience.
 As far as his own playing, many of his solos on this first album were lovely and inspired.
-Just Friends is one of Parker's finest records and his solo is remarkable; I can't be the only one who can sing it by heart at a moment's notice.
-It is a pity that none of the alternate takes seem to have survived.

-David Raksin's Laura was already a jazz standard, a distinction it acquired because of its lovely melody and its interesting chord sequence.
-The story of its creation had been told many times by the composer but is worth repeating here.
+Just Friends is one of Parker's finest records and his solo is remarkable.
+The Music: The discovery of the Bird with Strings original scores and parts has allowed historians to study the many arrangements written for Parker, whether for recording dates or live performances.
+It is natural that this library would contain arrangements and compositions that were never recorded and may not have been played publicly by Parker.
+Included were some interesting surprises such as Ezz-thetic by George Russell, Moon Mist by Mercer Ellington, and Yardbird Suite by Gerry Mulligan, now available from Jazz Lines Publications.
+David Raksin's Laura was already a jazz standard by 1950, a distinction it acquired because of its lovely melody and its interesting chord progression.
+The story of its creation has been told many times by the composer but is worth repeating here.
 Raksin had been in Hollywood since 1936, working for Charles Chaplin orchestrating the master's score for the film Modern Times.
 Alfred Newman at 20th Century-Fox considered him a major talent and Raksin soon became part of the Fox music staff.
 The motion picture Laura was considered a run-of-the-mill whodunit when it was in production and Raksin was called in to write the score.
 Production began with the legendary director Rouben Mamoulian in the director's chair, but he was fired and Otto Preminger was signed to take over.
 Preminger wanted to use Duke Ellington's Sophisticated Lady as the musical theme of the picture, but Raksin felt that an original theme would suit the film better.
 He was given the weekend to come up with the theme.
 He labored over this for the better part of a weekend, and then remembered that he'd received a letter from his wife that he hadn't really read when he had previously opened it.
 He took out the letter, which was in effect telling him that she was filing for divorce.
 He put the letter on the piano and improvised as he read it over and over.
 Soon his fingers were playing the theme we now know as Laura.
 The rest is music history: the theme was heard by moviegoers who wanted the sheet music, lyrics were added by Johnny Mercer, and Laura became one of the most popular songs of 1944.
-By the time of the 1950 Bird with strings date, the song was a standard.
+By the time of the 1950 Charlie Parker with Strings date, the song was a standard.